 - Cinnamon Sticks – You’ll crush them a bit to break them down for this spice blend.

 - Allspice – I like to use true allspice seeds because they work beautifully in this mulling spice blend.
 However, if you can’t find seeds you can also use this homemade allspice blend.
 Just note that ground spices will add a stronger flavor to your ciders, wines, teas, etc, instead of just steeping in an infuser and it can be difficult to blend the ground spices with whole.

 - Orange Peel Dried orange peel works best here.
-It’s also so easy to make your own dried orange peels – I’ve got a great dedicated post that shows you how!
+It’s so easy to make your own dried orange peels – I’ve got a great dedicated post that shows you how!

 There are so many ways to add more spice to your life!
 Anything you can think of that is a dried fruit or spice could be a wonderful addition to your mulling spice blend.

 - Crystallized Ginger